 ARTIST STATEMENT: Printmaking

 Printmaking has always been a democratic medium.
-Prints and posters were one of the earliest forms of mass communication, and posters still have the power to communicate instant messages, with-or-without text.
+Letterpress printing was one of the first forms of mass communication, and poster design continues to be an important means of conveying messages, with-or-without text.

 Part of what first attracted me to printmaking was the immediacy (and the physicality) of the relief process.
 There is something almost sculptural about the hard edges and bold lines of traditional black-and-white woodcuts.